A fragile Gaza ceasefire is tested after Israel and Hamas swap detainees and hostages

 Palestinian Authority President Mahmoud Abbas attended the summit in Egypt, but Netanyahu declined Egyptian President Abdel Fatah el-Sisi's invitation, saying he was unable to go because of the Jewish holidays.

-Egypt's Sisi said the region has a "last chance" for peace and reiterated his call for an independent Palestinian state alongside Israel.
+Egypt's Sisi reiterated his call for an independent Palestinian state alongside Israel.
 Trump's plan leaves open the possibility of a Palestinian state after a lengthy transition period and reform process by the Palestinian Authority.

 Netanyahu and other senior Israeli leaders have vowed never to allow the creation of a Palestinian state.